rybafish/rybafish.github.io/sqlconsole.md

 ![disconnect](https://www.rybafish.net/img/disconnect.png)

 This button disconnects the console from the database.
 Might be useful when you want to make sure you close the session and release all the transaction-related things, for example.
-Also it is not the most often used button (because **Execute** is).
+Not the most often used button either (because the **Execute** is).

 <a name="#abort" />
 ### Generate Cancel Sesson SQL